Frequently Asked Questions About the Ed.D.

 Admissions & Transfer Credits

 Generally speaking, admission requirements include proof of earning a master’s degree from a regionally-accredited institution or its international equivalent, your resume, an application essay, and two completed application recommendation forms.
 Further details on these requirements and links to specific documents can be found here: https://online.une.edu/education/admissions/edd-admission-requirements/

 No, you do not have to currently hold a leadership position to qualify for the Ed.D.
 However, you should show a capacity to grow into a leader and/or the ability to enact positive change in your organization.
 This can be demonstrated in your supporting application materials such as your resume and/or the application essay.
 Please note any additional admission requirements as well.

-Students who transfer four three-credit courses into the program have the potential to graduate with their doctorate in just over two years.
+Students who transfer four three-credit courses into the program have the potential to graduate with their doctorate in fewer than three years.

 Transfer courses must:

 - Be worth 3 credits.